Equal Educational Opportunity Policy

 Formal Complaint Procedures

-A student may initiate a formal complaint by contacting the Associate Provost and Dean for Academic Development, the Institutional Equity Officer, or the Vice President for Inclusion, Diversity & Equity.
+A student may initiate a formal complaint by contacting the Associate Provost and Dean for Academic Development, the Director of Equal Opportunity and Compliance, or the Vice President for Equity and inclusion.
 In all cases, the college will respond to reports of violations of this policy in a prompt, fair and impartial manner.
 In the interests of ensuring that investigations are done in an effective manner, students are encouraged to make complaints immediately after the conduct complained of occurs.
 Complaints should be brought no later than 180 days after the end of the student’s participation in the affected course or educational program.

 For the purposes of this policy, the person who reports that they have been subjected to discrimination based on their protected status, or is the subject of such a report shall be referred to as the “Complainant.”
 The person against whom the complaint is filed shall be referred to as the “Respondent.”